 H&M, officially known as Hennes & Mauritz AB, is a leading global fashion retailer headquartered in Sweden (SE).
 Founded in 1947, the company has grown to become a prominent player in the fast-fashion industry, with a strong presence across Europe, North America, and Asia.
-H&M offers a diverse range of clothing, accessories, and home textiles, catering to men, women, teenagers, and children.
-Renowned for its commitment to sustainability, H&M has implemented various initiatives aimed at reducing environmental impact, making it a pioneer in eco-friendly fashion.
-The brand's unique selling proposition lies in its ability to deliver trendy, affordable apparel while maintaining a focus on quality and style.
-With a robust market position, H&M continues to achieve notable milestones, including expanding its online presence and launching innovative collections that resonate with a global audience.
+H&M offers a diverse range of clothing, accessories, and footwear for men, women, and children, distinguished by its commitment to sustainability and affordability.
+Over the years, H&M has achieved significant milestones, including the launch of its Conscious Collection, which highlights eco-friendly materials and practices.
+With a market position bolstered by innovative designs and a robust online presence, H&M continues to set trends while prioritising ethical production.
+The brand's unique blend of style, quality, and value has solidified its reputation as a go-to destination for fashion-conscious consumers worldwide.

 How does H And M's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2023, H&M Group reported total carbon emissions of approximately 8,532,000,000 kg CO2e, with emissions distributed across various scopes: 16,354,000 kg CO2e from Scope 1, 38,451,000 kg CO2e from Scope 2, and 8,532,000,000 kg CO2e from Scope 3.
-This reflects a commitment to transparency in their carbon footprint, particularly in Scope 3, which encompasses emissions from the entire value chain.
-H&M has set ambitious climate targets, aiming for net-zero greenhouse gas emissions across its value chain by FY2040, using FY2019 as the baseline year.
-Near-term goals include a 56% reduction in absolute Scope 1 and 2 emissions by FY2030, alongside a commitment to source 100% renewable electricity by the same year.
-Additionally, the company aims to reduce absolute Scope 3 emissions by 56% by FY2030.
-Long-term targets are equally ambitious, with a goal to reduce Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% by FY2040.
-These targets include biogenic land-related emissions and removals from bioenergy feedstocks, aligning with industry standards for climate action.
-H&M's initiatives reflect a proactive approach to sustainability within the textiles and apparel sector, demonstrating a commitment to reducing their environmental impact.
+In 2023, H&M Group reported total carbon emissions of approximately 8,532,000,000 kg CO2e, with emissions distributed across various scopes: 16,354,000 kg CO2e (Scope 1), 38,451,000 kg CO2e (Scope 2), and 8,532,000,000 kg CO2e (Scope 3).
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040, using FY2019 as the baseline year.
+H&M Group has established near-term targets to reduce absolute Scope 1 and 2 emissions by 56% by FY2030, alongside a commitment to source 100% renewable electricity by the same year.
+Additionally, the company aims to achieve a 56% reduction in absolute Scope 3 emissions by FY2030.
+Long-term goals include a 90% reduction in Scope 1 and 2 emissions and a similar reduction in Scope 3 emissions by FY2040.
+These targets align with the Science Based Targets initiative (SBTi) and reflect H&M's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
+The company is actively working towards these goals to mitigate its environmental impact and contribute to global climate efforts.

 Access structured emissions data, company-specific emission factors, and source documents